State-By-State Estate And Inheritance Tax Rates

 - Inheritance taxes are paid by the person receiving the property and vary depending on how the heir was related to the deceased (example: spouse, child, cousin, etc...)

 Only 12 states (and the District of Columbia) possess estate tax, and five have an inheritance tax.
 One state boasts both.
 (Way to go, Maryland.)
-If you live in one of these states, it's in your best interest to speak with an estate attorney or financial advisor to understand the scope of the taxes and what you can do to mitigate them if they apply to you (the inheritance one might, considering some have no exemption threshold).
-Click the nifty map below to find the current rates:
+If you live in one of these states, it's in your best interest to speak with an estate attorney or financial advisor to understand the scope of the taxes and what you can do to mitigate them, especially if you live in a state with inheritance tax.
+Some of those states have no exemption threshold and it all depends on who's inheriting what (example: a spouse or child might have a lower tax rate than a cousin or friend).

 Alabama: No estate tax or inheritance tax